Quick Answer

 A common mistake is paying for a secrecy or privacy story before you have a clear written obligation map for the entity you are actually buying.

 In this decision, treat broad confidentiality or asset-protection language as incomplete until the provider can show how beneficial ownership, tax-account, and investigation-related records are handled in practice.
-Evidence in this pack links secrecy with money laundering and tax evasion risk, but that does not mean every offshore structure is improper.
+Secrecy has been linked with money laundering and tax evasion risk, but that does not mean every offshore structure is improper.
 It means disciplined execution matters more than slogans.

 | Decision behavior | What it looks like in sales calls | What durable behavior looks like before payment |